schlawiner/fu-rpg-frei-und-universell/03-the-characters.md

 ### Langfristige oder kurzfristige Ziele?

-Wenn du deinen Antrieb wählst, kannst du frei zwischen lang- und kurzfristigen Zielen entscheiden.
+Wenn du dein Motiv wählst, kannst du frei zwischen lang- und kurzfristigen Zielen entscheiden.
 Wenn ihr nur ein Spiel mit einer einzigen Sitzung spielt, ist es am besten, etwas zu nehmen, das eine sofortige und direkte Wirkung auf die Geschichte hat.
 Wenn ihr eine ganze Reihe von Spielen plant, kannst du dir aber für deine Figur durchaus ein Ziel ausdenken, das länger braucht.

 <!-- Long or short term goals?
 When choosing your Drive you are free to pick long or short term goals.
 If you are only playing a one-o  game, then it is a better idea to pick something that will have an immediate impact on the plot.
 If you are planning a series of games, then by all means come up with a longer-term goal for your character. -->